stephanenicolas/toothpick/README.md

 # Libs using TP

 * [Okuki](https://github.com/wongcain/okuki) is a simple, hierarchical navigation bus and back stack for Android, with optional Rx bindings, and Toothpick DI integration.
+* [KotlinWeather](https://github.com/ekamp/KotlinWeather) is a simple example of using ToothPick with Kotlin and gradle integration using kapt.